2/13/2025

 President

 Sure.
-I mean, in the last quarter, we gave some indication of how much we would grow our POS business.
+I mean, in the last quarter we gave some indication of how much we would grow our POS business.
 As you can see, we've delivered that.
-The exit rate on our POS, 24% -on-year growth and 176% sequential growth demonstrates the fact that we will deliver on POS what we are seeing.
-And right now we are talking to a bunch of large POS players, both amongst regional banks as well as leading POS lenders.
+The exit rate on our POS, you know, 24% year-on-year growth and 176% sequential growth. demonstrates the fact that we will deliver on POS what we are seeing.
+And right now we are like talking to a bunch of large POS players, both amongst regional banks as well as leading POS lenders.
 I should emphasize that we have also got Elevon in addition to Klarna.
 And frankly, we've been very, very conservative on the Elevon numbers in 2025.
 We will grow with them.
-They're a very successful partner.
-And so we've been somewhat conservative on our numbers, but extremely bullish on POS.
+They're a very successful partner, and so we've been somewhat conservative on our numbers, but extremely bullish on POS.

 speaker